Siegfried Knappe: Biography

 Although Knappe was the Battalion Adjutant and it was not his duty to man the gun, he moved up to the front with the infantry.
 Because the area was wooded, the 105 mm gun had to be brought up and fired almost at point blank range directly into the house.
 The German infantry was hidden behind a building by the bridge, where the gun was maneuvered, but in order to fire all seven crew members would be exposed to machine gun fire.
 On the mark, the gun was moved, aimed, and fired.
 Three of the seven crew members were wounded but the machine gun nest was destroyed.
 This action opened the road for the infantry.

 Knappe was wounded by a bullet entering the back of his hand and exiting through his wrist.
 On 19 June 1940, he was evacuated.
 For his bravery, Knappe received the Iron Cross 2nd Class.
 He also received the Black Wound Badge for his wounds.

 Knappe went on to fight on the Eastern Front and the Italian Campaign.
 While participating in the invasion of the Soviet Union in 1941, he received the Iron Cross 1st class for his bravery, in particular for leading artillery attacks from forward positions.

 Knappe was also wounded an additional three times in the course of his career.
 After attending General Staff College, he rose to the rank of Major.
 Knappe ended the war fighting in Berlin while a member of General Helmuth Weidling's staff.

 Post-war

 After five years of captivity in the Soviet Union, Knappe was released to West Germany in 1949.
-Knappe emigrated to the United States with his wife, Lieselotte ("Lilo"; nee Brecht), who died in 2002, and their children, and settled in Ohio.
+Knappe immigrated to the United States with his wife, Lieselotte ("Lilo"; nee Brecht), who died in 2002, and their children, and settled in Ohio.
 There he wrote his memoir, Soldat.
 (Soldat is German for soldier.)